How to Build Confidence in Children and Support Your Child’s Development

 Consider the following activities to build your child’s confidence:

-- Assign age-appropriate chores to instill a sense of responsibility.
+• Assign age-appropriate chores to instil a sense of responsibility.

-- Celebrate effort, not just results, to emphasize growth.
+• Celebrate effort, not just results, to emphasise growth.

 How to Support Your Child’s Development of Confidence and Self-Esteem?

-Research indicates that allowing children to make mistakes in a supportive environment can greatly enhance their confidence and self-esteem.
+Research indicates that allowing children to make mistakes in a nurturing environment can significantly boost their confidence and self-esteem.
 Acknowledging these mistakes as learning opportunities helps alleviate the fear of failure, an essential step in personal development.

 In addition, empowering children to make age-appropriate choices fosters autonomy, encouraging them to trust their judgment and build resilience.